 St Columban's offers a number of committees that allow students to investigate numerous possibilities in shaping their community.
 Participating in the committees allow students to assist in helping the community as well as make a valuable contribution to College life.

-St Columban’s has a proud history and tradition associated with school sport.
-As one of the founding schools in the TAS, St Columban’s has made a significant contribution to sport in the district.
+St Columban's has a proud history and tradition associated with school sport.
+As one of the founding schools in the TAS, St Columban's has made a significant contribution to sport in the district.
 The school also competes locally in many regional sports where individuals are given the opportunity to represent at a higher level.
 Sporting endeavours rely on teamwork and co-operation, where students can develop a real sense of making a worthwhile contribution.
 This is very important in its links to the academic program in Health, Physical Education and Fitness.
-It also is significant in its building of College Community with very rates of parental participation and support.
+It is also significant in building College Community with high rates of parental participation and support.